Bob's Red Mill 1-to-1 Flour Review

 Why Certification Matters for Flour

 Flour is a high-risk ingredient for cross-contact.
-In conventional facilities, wheat flour becomes airborne and settles on every surface.
+To understand why, it helps to know what gluten actually is and how it behaves — in conventional facilities, wheat flour becomes airborne and settles on every surface.
 This is why we prioritize:

 1. Dedicated gluten-free facilities — No wheat on premises